 10 reasons people with autism struggle with friendships

-Social interactions can be baffling for people on the autism spectrum.
+Social interactions can be baffling for people that are autistic.
 They may become easily overwhelmed or frustrated when they try to develop and sustain friendships.
-Making friends can be frightening, confusing and anxiety-provoking for people with autism.
+Making friends can be frightening, confusing and anxiety-provoking for autistic young people.
 There are various reasons why people with autism may find it challenging to make and maintain friendships.

 1. They may not know what to say or how to say it.

-Conversation can be a difficult minefield for people with autism.
+Conversation can be a difficult minefield for autistic young people.
 Initiating conversation (finding things to say) can be challenging.
 Even though they may like to speak about a particular interest, they may be too worried to do so or may be unsure of whether the other person is engaged in the conversation.
 When people feel especially anxious, they may get tongue-tied or forget what they want to say altogether.
 This is very true for some people on the spectrum.

 2. They may struggle to understand body language, facial expressions and gestures.